dotlang/language/README.md

 ```
 - Assert makes sure the given `condition` is satisfied.
 - If condition is not satisfied, it will throw `expression` exception.
-- There is no `throw` keyword and this is the only way to cause expression.
+- There is no `throw` keyword and this is the only way to cause exception.
 - It is advised to return error code in case of an error and use exceptions in really exceptional cases.
 - You can use `assert false, X` to create exception and return from current method.
-- You can use `#` to define statement to be executed in case of exception. `$0` refers to the thrown exception.
+- You can use `#` as a suffix to define statement to be executed in case of exception. `$0` refers to the thrown exception.
 ```
 //inside function adder
 assert false, "Error!";  //throw exception and exit